adriantich/DnoisE/README.md

 ## __An open source parallelizable alternative to Unoise__
 by Adrià Antich (CEAB-CSIC, Center of Advanced Studies of Blanes)

-Here we present a new program to denoise sequence data sets from Illumina using d (distance) corrected by Entropy.
+Here we present a new program to denoise sequence data sets from Illumina using parameter d (distance) corrected (optionally) according to the entropy of each codon position.
 DnoisE is a denoising software that uses the Unoise algorithm (Edgar 2016) to detect incorrect sequences from PCR and sequencing errors.
-For coding sequences where the entropy of nucleotides depends on codon position, a correction is needed to avoid merging of correct sequences that have changes in position 3 of the codons (highly variable in nature).
+The incorrect (“daughter”) sequences are merged with the correct “mother” sequence.
+For coding sequences where the entropy of each codon position is highly variable, a correction is advisable to avoid merging correct sequences that have changes in position 3 of the codons (highly variable in nature).
 DnoisE has been tested with the Leray fragment of the COI barcode region in Antich et al. (2021).

-Pros versus Unoise:
+Pros of DnoisE versus Unoise:

-1 - DnoisE can weight differences depending on the position of nucleotides in the codon based on Entropy values of each position.
+1 - DnoisE can weight distances depending on the codon position of nucleotides where changes occur, based on entropy values of each codon position.

 2 - DnoisE algorithm is parallelizable leading to high computational speed depending on computational hardware.
 It is a very good option if a multicore computer is available.